jmviz/wety/notes.md

 * Collect glosses from ety templates.
 These are quite commonly used and would be helpful for sense disambiguation as well as for having glosses for imputed terms.

 ## Things to keep in mind

-* Adding tracking of ety_nums and gloss_nums (so that informative unique item id can be generated) added about 1GB to RAM usage.
-If RAM becomes an issue, could try Vec implementation rather than the ugly tuples being used currently.
-Will be slower but should save RAM which is more of a concern.

 * For many languages, Wiktionary makes a distinction between a term's "entryName" (i.e., the written form that acts as the title of its corresponding page, which is captured in wiktextract's `word` field.) and any "canonical" or otherwise used forms of the term as they may appear in etymology sections.
 For example, in Latin, macrons are omitted for a term's entryName, while macrons are supposed to be included in etymology sections (and therefore, in arguments in etymology templates).
 This leads to problems when trying to link a form listed in some etymology template argument with a corresponding wiktextract `word`.
 The rules for transforming a form of a term to its entryName form are contained in [Module:languages](https://en.wiktionary.org/wiki/Module:languages).
 In particular, the `Language:makeEntryName` function makes this conversion by applying specific rules for each language provided in the module's data submodules.
 For many languages, the rules are fairly simple character substitutions; but for others, the rules are a module unto themselves.
 Therefore it would not be completely trivial to recreate all this behavior de novo.
     * Currently, this is addressed by preferring the wiktextract "canonical" form (when it exists in the json) over the `word` as the term for each item on which we hash.
 N.B. the "canonical" form is often listed in wiktextract entries in `forms[0].form` when `forms[0].tags[0]` == `canonical` (However, the canonical form is not guaranteed to be the first listed).